the-paid-actor/dcs-dtc/README.md

 ## Viper

-- pressing the "WX" button on the UFC for more than 1 second will command the upload of the current preset (you must be on the Upload page of the preset for this to happen)
+- pressing the "WX" button on the UFC for more than 1 second will command the upload of the current preset.
 - the FLIR increment switch shows the DTC app, while the FLIR decrement switch hides it.

 ## Hornet

-- pressing the "I/P" button on the UFC for more than 1 second will command the upload of the current preset (you must be on the Upload page of the preset for this to happen)
+- pressing the "I/P" button on the UFC for more than 1 second will command the upload of the current preset.
 - flipping the HUD Video Control switch (right below the BCN button on the UFC) to the up position shows the DTC app, while flipping the switch to the down position hides it.

 ## Strike Eagle

-- pressing the "I/P" button on the UFC for more than 1 second will command the upload of the current preset (you must be on the Upload page of the preset for this to happen)
+- pressing the "I/P" button on the UFC for more than 1 second will command the upload of the current preset.
-- pressing the "EMIS LMT" button on the UFC will toggle visibility of the DTC app
+- pressing the "EMIS LMT" button on the UFC will toggle visibility of the DTC app.

+## Apache

+- pressing the "Defog" button on either station for more than 1 second will command the upload of the current preset.

 # Capturing coordinates in DCS